 Entry Description Pause break Causes a break in the CML/VE processing to allow direct user interaction with NOS/VE.
 You can reverse the effect of this entry by entering NOS/VE RESUME_COMMAND.
-The SCL System Interface manual contains additional information (ordering information is in the preface).
+The SCL System Interface manual contains additional information (ordering information is in About This Manual).
 Terminate break Terminates CML/VE.
 Avoid using this entry as it may cause unpredictable results.
-The SCL System Interface manual contains additional information (ordering information is in the preface).
+The SCL System Interface manual contains additional information (ordering information is in About This Manual).